Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Curcumin is a natural compound found in turmeric, a spice commonly used in Indian cuisine.
 It has been found to have anti-inflammatory and antioxidant properties, which have been linked to a variety of health benefits, including potential life extension.

 A study published in the journal Nutrients found that curcumin may have a role in promoting healthy aging by reducing inflammation and oxidative stress.
-The study reported that curcumin can regulate several pathways involved in aging, including the sirtuin pathway, which is known to be involved in regulating lifespan.
+The study reported that curcumin can regulate several pathways involved in aging, including the sirtuin pathway, which is known to be involved in regulating and increasing lifespan.

-Another study published in the journal Biogerontology found that curcumin may be able to extend lifespan in the fruit fly Drosophila melanogaster.
+Another study published in the journal Biogerontology found that curcumin may be able to increase lifespan in the fruit fly Drosophila melanogaster.
 The researchers observed that curcumin increased lifespan by up to 14%, and also improved age-related declines in motor function and oxidative stress resistance.

 A study published in the journal Rejuvenation Research found that curcumin may improve cardiovascular health and reduce the risk of age-related diseases.
 The study reported that curcumin can reduce inflammation and oxidative stress in the cardiovascular system, and may have a role in preventing age-related changes in blood vessel function.